 Diane Bruessow, PA-C, MPAS, DFAAPA

 Serving transgender, nonbinary and gender creative patients across the lifespan.
-Proudly helping my patients live authentically.
+Proudly helping Healthy Transitions’ patients live authentically.

-Diane Bruessow has been practicing medicine in New York and New Jersey for 25 years.
-She's been working with transgender, nonbinary and gender creative people across the lifespan since 2001 when someone near and dear to her initiated their own transition.
+PA Diane Bruessow has been practicing medicine in New York and New Jersey for 25 years.
+She's been working with transgender, nonbinary and gender expansive people across the lifespan since 2001 when someone near and dear to her initiated their own transition.
 Diane was embarrassed by lack of availability of high quality, patient-centered medical care.
 Since then, Diane has worked to address the gaps in access to trans health care and was thrilled to be invited to join Healthy Transitions in 2012.
-The partnership between Dr. O'Connor and PA Bruessow is first and foremost based on a shared commitment to high-quality, patient-centered care for trans, NB and gender creative people across the lifespan including children, adolescents and patients over 60.
+The partnership between Dr. O'Connor and PA Bruessow is first and foremost based on a shared commitment to high-quality, patient-centered care for trans, NB and gender expansive people across the lifespan.

-Diane regularly contributes her credibility as a licensed medical provider to improve the lives of trans, NB and gender creative people across the lifespan in other ways that extend beyond the exam room.
+Diane regularly contributes her credibility as a licensed medical provider to improve the lives of trans, NB and gender expansive people across the lifespan in other ways that extend beyond the exam room.
 On the systemic level, she serves as a subject matter expert, consulting for various public health agencies, as an educator providing lectures and mentorship for students and experienced medical professionals alike, as well as advising health systems administrators and health policy makers.
-She enjoys doing speaking engagements with the parents, caregivers and other family members of trans and gender creative children, adolescents and adults who are beginning to explore the relationship between their gender, health and happiness.
+She enjoys doing speaking engagements with the parents, caregivers and other family members of trans, nb and gender expansive children, adolescents and adults who are beginning to explore the relationship between their gender, health and happiness.

 SELECTED PEER REVIEW PUBLICATIONS

-- American Academy of PAs - Distinguished Fellow
+American Academy of PAs - Board Officer & Distinguished Fellow

 Speaker on Trans Health